renjie3/TUE/README.md

 You can find the command for generating Transferable Unlearnable Examples on CIFAR-10 and CIFAR-100 based on three different backbones.

 ## To update
+The generated perturbation for CIFAR10 and CIFAR100 will be uploaded for convenience soon.
 The code for unsupervised test will be updated soon.

 ## References